openmainframeproject/cobol-check/README.md

 - Apply lessons learned from the proof of concept cobol-unit-test project.
 - Build the tool in a language that is well supported on all the target platforms: Unix, Linux, Windows, and zOS; possibly OS X.

+## Documentation

+Documentation is in progress.
+Please see [the wiki](https://github.com/neopragma/cobol-check/wiki/) for more information.

 ## Current status

 Just starting.

+Initial development goal is to implement the same functionality as cobol-unit-test and to include fixes for some of the issues on that project's issues list.

+Next goal after that is to ensure the tool will run on all target platforms.

 ## Related projects: